hyosung11/Launch-School/Courses/journal.md

 14:45 Finished short study session with Michael.
 I'm close to ready for the written exam.

 16:44 I am forking tired right now.
 My eyes feel strained as well.

+## 202204019 화요일

+09:21 Feeling funky today.
+My eyes itch and my nose is runny.
+Maybe I should take a Claritin or something for my allergies, especially if it will help me focus better.

+09:22 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Watched OOP Videos by Miles
+   * [x] 2.
+Reviewed OOP Anki Cards
+   * [x] 3.
+Listened to the 48 Laws of Power: Law 40 ~ 43

+2. What will you do today?
+   * [ ] 1.
+Review Study Guide
+   * [ ] 2.
+Review OOP Anki Cards
+   * [ ] 3.
+Exercises Again
+   * [ ] 4.
+Listen to the 48 Laws of Power: Law 44: Disarm and Infuriate with the Mirror Effect

+3. Are there any blockers or impediments preventing you from doing your work?
+   * Feeling funky and tired even though I've slept a lot.
+Ugh.